-In addition, our general area and office cleaning crew is stepping up their cleaning regimen in relation to COVID-19.
+In addition, our general area and office cleaning crew is increasing their cleaning regimen in relation to COVID-19.
 This involves more frequent disinfecting of common area and common touch areas, like doorknobs, breakrooms, fingerprint reader, doors, etc.

 The latest information we have from the CDC and local health officials strongly encourages reducing potential public health risk by limiting all non-essential workplace functions.

-In an overabundance of caution, we are issuing the following breakroom guidance to further limit social contact (where possible) until further notice.
+In an overabundance of caution, we have issued the following breakroom guidance to further limit social contact (where possible) until further notice.
 Breakrooms pose more of a risk for person-to-person exposure while eating due to frequent mouth to hand contact.

 EMPLOYEES ARE NOT REQUIRED TO PUNCH IN AND OUT OF BREAK UNTIL FURTHER NOTICE SO AS TO REDUCE THE AMOUNT OF FINGER SCANS.

 In the Oostburg breakroom, please practice social distancing.